KellenSunderland/mxnet-notebooks/README.md

   If you have a AWS account, here is an easier way to run the notebooks:

   1. Launch a p2.xlarge instance by using AMI `ami-6e5d6808` on Ireland (eu-west-1).
 The Deep Learning AMI v2.0 for Amazon Linux is designed to continue to provide a stable, secure, and high performance execution environment for deep learning applications running on Amazon EC2.
-Remember to open the TCP port 8888 in the security group.

-  2. Once launch is succeed, setup the following variable with proper value
+#### Linux and OSX Users:
+  2. Once launch has succeeded we'll setup a few variables with the proper hostnames, and then connect via SSH.
+At the same time we'll enable port 8888 to be tunneled over our connection so that we can eventually access our jupyter notebooks with a local browser.

     ```bash
       export HOSTNAME=ec2-107-22-159-132.compute-1.amazonaws.com
       export PERM=~/Downloads/my.pem
-    ```

-   3. Now we should be able to ssh to the machine by

-      ```bash
       chmod 400 $PERM
       ssh -i $PERM -L 8888:localhost:8888 ec2-user@HOSTNAME
     ```

-      Here we forward the EC2 machine's 8888 port into localhost.
+#### Windows Users:
+  2. Unfortunately getting connected with Windows requires a few additional steps.
+You'll need to install Putty and then follow two sections of [this guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html).
+First follow the 'Converting Your Private Key Using PuTTYgen' and then follow the 'Starting a PuTTY Session' section.  **Important**:  Before opening a connection there's one last setting to set which will allow you to connect locally to your jupyter notebook.
+Open the setting under Connection->SSH->Tunnels and add a tunnel from source port 8888 to local port 8888.
+Now you can proceed to connect and get a shell the the EC2 instance.

    4. Clone this repo on the EC2 machine and run jupyter